Army officer finishes one of world's toughest cycle races

 In the room where he raced, there were five screens including one showing simulated race route, fans to keep him cool and cameras to record his movements round the clock.
 During the 12 days of racing, he was completely disconnected from the outside world.
 It was only after finishing the race that he learnt about 20 Indian soldiers dying in eastern Ladakh during a clash with Chinese troops.

-As per the RAAM leaderboard, Col Pannu stood fourth among 22 riders.
+According to Col Pannu, he stood third among 22 riders at the end of the race.
 Before him, only three Indian riders had finished the race in its over three-decade history.
 Col Pannu had planned to participate in the last year's RAAM, but he suffered a fracture during a practice ride in the US before the race and had to drop out.

 "This success is unbelievable and I owe it to my dedicated team which has been with me for four years," Col Pannu, who also raised money for underprivileged children through the race, said.
 With the "vacation" over, he will be joining duty from Friday.
 The immediate priority, he says, is to recover from exhaustion.